wehs7661/ensemble_md/docs/simulations.rst

       different parameters for different replicas, please use the parameter :code:`mdp_args`.
   - :code:`modify_coords`: (Optional)
-      The name of the Python module (without including the :code:`.py` extension) for modifying the output coordinates of the swapping replicas before the coordinate exchange, which could be useful for EEXE simulations for multiple serial mutations.
+      The name of the Python module (without including the :code:`.py` extension) for modifying the output coordinates of the swapping replicas before the coordinate exchange, which is generally required in EEXE simulations for multiple serial mutations.
       For the CLI :code:`run_EEXE` to work, here is the predefined contract for the module/function based on the assumptions :code:`run_EEXE` makes.
       Modules/functions not obeying the contract are unlikely to work.

         - Multiple functions can be defined in the module, but the function for coordinate manipulation must have the same name as the module itself.
+        - The function must only have two compulsory arguments, which are the two GRO files to be modified.
+The function must not depend on the order of the input GRO files.
-        - The function must take in the GRO file to be modified and return :code:`None` (i.e., no return value).
+        - The function must return :code:`None` (i.e., no return value).
         - The function is expected to save the modified GRO file as :code:`confout.gro`.
-In the CLI :code:`run_EEXE.py`, :code:`confout.gro` generated will be automatically backed up to prevent overwriting.
+Note that in the CLI :code:`run_EEXE`, :code:`confout.gro` generated as the simulation output will be automatically backed up to prevent overwriting.

 .. _doc_EEXE_parameters: